stackhpc/ansible-slurm-appliance/packer/README.md

 By default Packer builds images for `control`, `login` and `compute` nodes.
 TODO: indicate how to extend this.

+## Compute images
+By default (i.e. with no additional environment hooks etc.) these images are generic, i.e. they contain no configuration or secrets.
+These should be injected at boot time using cloud-init userdata - see TODO:.
+Building these images does not require any infrastructure to have been deployed.
+Nodes rebuilt with these images will join the cluster on boot.

+TODO: Note that if NOT launched with metadata, the slurm-controlled rebuild will NOT work (as there is no metadata to provide config/secrets).

 ## Control and Login images
-Currently these contain the configuration and secrets for the environment they are built in.
-Building these images therefore requires some Ansible host/group variables to be set in inventory, which with the default Terraform-generated inventory requires control and login nodes to deployed before building these images.
+By default (i.e. with no additional environment hooks etc.) these images are not fully generic.
+Some configuration and secrets must be provided via cloud-init userdata as for compute nodes, but some is saved in the images.
+Building these images therefore requires some Ansible host/group variables to be set in inventory, which with the default Terraform-generated inventory requires control and login ports to deployed before building these images.
 Using the [appliance default](../environments/common/inventory/group_vars/all/defaults.yml) that hostnames are used for service addresses, these images may be moved between environments (e.g. dev/test/production) **if** hostnames are the same in all environments. **TODO** not sure this is true given IP addresses for openondemand??

-If login nodes are reimaged with the built image will rejoin the cluster on boot.
+Nodes rebuilt with a login node image (+ userdata) will rejoin the cluster on boot.

-If the control node is reimaged with the build image, **or** any nodes are added to or removed from the cluster, the following plays must be run after boot:
+If a nodes is rebuild with a control node image (+ userdata), **or** any nodes are added to or removed from the cluster, the following plays must be run after boot of that control node:
 - `ansible-playbook ansible/slurm.yml --tags openhpc` for Slurm partition configuration
 - `ansible-playbook ansible/monitoring.yml` for Prometheus scrape configuration

-## Compute images
-By default (i.e. with no additional environment hooks etc) these images are generic, i.e. they contain no configuration or secrets.
-No additional nodes need to be deployed to build these images.
-These should be injected at boot time using cloud-init userdata.
-TODO: document this!
-Nodes reimaged in this way will rejoin the cluster on boot.

 # Build Process